sartography/spiff-example-cli/docs/dmn.rst

 BPMN includes a decision task that refers to the decision table.
 The outcome of the decision lookup allows the next gateway or activity to route the flow.

-Let's first look at the BPMN image below we are building on the basic example.
-Here we have an activity with the business tasks that reads Make a decision this is where the table is rooted and called on the BPMN side.
+In the BPMN model below we build on our basic example.
+It includes a business rules task named *Make a decision*.
+This is where the decision table lookup is called on the BPMN side.
+The result of the table lookup is used by the *Where are we getting spam?* task.

 .. image:: images/decision_table.png